-This chapter provides guidance for reporting year-end unexpended balances of appropriations to the Bureau of the Fiscal Service (Fiscal Service) through Governmentwide Treasury Account Symbol Adjusted Trial Balance System (GTAS).
-GTAS and the Year-end Transaction Module replace the legacy Federal Agencies Centralized Trial-Balance System II (FACTS II): Year-end Closing Statement.
-The Year-end Module in addition to GTAS are needed to initiate year-end cancellation and adjustment transactions that were previously accomplished in FACTS II on the 2108.
+This chapter prescribes guidance for reporting year-end unexpended balances of appropriations to the Bureau of the Fiscal Service (Fiscal Service) through Governmentwide Treasury Account Symbol Adjusted Trial Balance System (GTAS).
+The Year-end Module, in addition to GTAS, is needed to initiate year-end cancellation and adjustment transactions.
+This guidance applies to all departments and agencies of the executive branch.

-GTAS was implemented to improve consistency in agency trial balance reporting.
-This is accomplished through validations and edits.
-The validations ensure that the attributes reported in agencies’ GTAS trial balance submissions are valid for the USSGL account.
+GTAS improves consistency in agency trial balance reporting through validations and edits.
+The validations ensure that the attributes reported in agencies’ GTAS trial balance submissions are valid for United States Standard General Ledger (USSGL) accounts.
 The validations encompass both USSGL level attributes per the USSGL Attribute Table and Treasury Account Symbol (TAS) level attributes found in the Super Master Account File (SMAF).
-Edits compare the agency trial balances with USSGL rules and with data from authoritative sources such as the Central Accounting Reporting System (CARS), Fiscal Service, and the Federal Financing Bank.
+The edits compare the agency trial balances with USSGL rules and with data from authoritative sources such as the Central Accounting Reporting System (CARS), Federal Investment Data, and Federal Borrowing Data.

-GTAS users may find applicable guidance on GTAS closing edits and validations on the GTAS website at https://www.fiscal.treasury.gov/fsservices/gov/acctg/gtas/gtas_home.htm
+GTAS users may find applicable guidance on GTAS closing edits and validations on the GTAS website.

 The Year-end Module is a CARS/ATM (Agency Transaction Module) application.
-GTAS reporters will need access to this application to submit adjusted trial balances at year-end.
-For more information on Year-end Transaction Module, please see Year-end Closing Training on Fiscal Services CARS website: https://www.fiscal.treasury.gov/fsservices/gov/acctg/cars/training.htm
+GTAS reporters need access to this application to submit adjusted trial balances at year-end.
+For more information on Year-end Transaction Module, please see Year-end Closing Training on the CARS website.

 The following transactions are accomplished in the Year-end Module: